mikepackard415/Scientific-Environmental-Discourse/README.md

 ### January 5th, 2022
 Well, I spent the half hour trying to get Atom to open with a command in the Ubuntu terminal.
 Would have been nice, but no dice.
 Moving on to folder organization, which I think will take me to 12:45 or so.
 Then I'll put in the second hour later in the day.

+It is now 9:40 pm - I'm starting my second hour of thesis work.
+Going to open up a jupyter notebook, read in the Resilience data, and start playing around with topic modeling.

+Considering whether to expand my archive to be more inclusive of other environmental blogs.
+It certainly feels a little too heuristic to have more than 70% of my data coming from the place I worked over the summer.
+Grist is the website I remember Rob and Asher mentioning as being somewhat similar to Resilience, so I think tonight I'll start working on scraping Grist.
+I hope I'm not just doing this to delay the more uncertain work.